micro/micro/docs/reference/README.md

 The API service is a http API gateway which acts as a public entrypoint and converts http/json to RPC.

+#### Overview

+The micro API is the public entrypoint for all external access to services to be consumed by frontend, mobile, etc. The api accepts http/json requests and uses path based routing to resolve to backend services.
+It converts the request to gRPC and forward appropriately.
+The idea here is to focus on microservices on the backend and stitch everything together as a single API for the frontend.

 #### Usage

 In the default `local` [environment](#environments) the API address is `127.0.0.1:8080`.